Amin-mashari/Docker-Installation-Methods/README.md

 install shellinbox

-set tcp for docker instead of unix
+<a href="https://docs.docker.com/engine/security/protect-access/">set tcp for docker instead of unix</a>